Semantic SEO: 10 Tactics That Actually Work

 10 Semantic SEO Best Practices

 These practices are ranked by impact.
-Apply them in order for maximum results.
+Apply them for maximum results.

 1. Satisfy Search Intent